-2 · Date and procedures of authorization of financial statements for issue
+2 • Date and procedures of authorization of financial statements for issue

-The consolidated financial statements of the Company and its subsidiaries (hereinafter referred to as "the Group") for the years ended 31 December 2022 and 2021 were approved to release in accordance with a resolution of the board of directors' meeting on 09 March 2023.
+The consolidated financial statements of the Company and its subsidiaries (hereinafter referred to as "the Group") for the years ended 31 December 2023 and 2022 were approved to release in accordance with a resolution of the board of directors' meeting on 07 March 2024.

-3 Newly issued or revised standards and interpretations

-(1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments
+- 3 Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments

-The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2022.
-The adoption new standard and amendment is described, had no material impact on the Group.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2023.
+Apart from the nature and impact of the new standard and amendment is described below, the remaining new standards and amendments had no material impact on the Group.